pretix/pretix-docs/docs/tutorial/organizer-account.md

 It is also possible to gain (partial) access to an organizer account by being invited to pretix by a team member and accepting that invitation.

 In this section of the tutorial, we will customize our organizer account and add necessary information to it.
-Here is a quick summary of the steps we are going to take in this section:
+Here is a brief overview of the steps we are going to take in this section:

  - adding contact information on the "general" tab
  - choosing language and localization options on the "localization" tab